AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 Attached to the Request license, this built-in access level is designed for users who make and receive simple work requests in Workfront.
 By default, they are limited to the Requests area.

-For example, a user can log issues to your organization’s help desk request queue.
+For example, a user can log issues to your organization's help desk request queue.

 Users with this built-in access level: